Susan Barbieri MontgomeryExecutive Professor of Law and Business

 Professor Montgomery is an elected Delegate to the American Bar Association (ABA) House of Delegates and past chair and current council officer of the 24,000-member Intellectual Property Law Section of the ABA.
 She has testified before Congressional committees on behalf of the ABA, co-chaired the ABA Joint Task Force on Security Interests in Intellectual Property and served on the ABA Working Group on the Uniform Computer Information Transactions Act (UCITA).

-Professor Montgomery serves on the board of trustees of the Rhode Island School of Design (RISD) and the American Intellectual Property Law Educational Foundation (AIPLEF), and as an advisor to the American Law Institute on Principles of Software Contract Law.
-She previously served on the boards of directors of Volunteer Lawyers for the Arts (VLA) and the International Trademark Association (INTA).
+Professor Montgomery serves on the board of trustees of American Intellectual Property Law Educational Foundation (AIPLEF) and the university’s Mosaic Council and Venture Mentoring Network (VMN) Steering Committee, and as an advisor to the American Law Institute on Principles of Software Contract Law.
+She previously served on the board of trustees of Rhode Island School of Design (RISD) and the boards of directors of Volunteer Lawyers for the Arts (VLA) and the International Trademark Association (INTA).